Home

 STEP 1.
 CHOOSE A TEST TYPE

-If you read my Family History Search page, you understand what family tree DNA testing can do.
+If you read my Family History Search page, you understand what DNA testing can do.
 And if you read DNA Genealogy you understand the three basic test types.

 I suggest males (and females who have an appropriate male relative to test) begin with the Y-DNA test.
 My second choice for family tree DNA testing is the autosomal DNA test and my third choice is the mitochondrial (mtDNA) test.
 Both males and females can take the autosomal and mtDNA tests.